17.05.2025 – Genesis Chapter 31 | BELIEVE HIS PROPHETS

 ββββββββββββββββββββββββββββββββββββββββββββββ

-π₯ Application for Today
+π₯ Message for Us Today